Celebrity SAS: Who Dares Wins cast line up of celebrities, spoilers and when to watch

 SAS: Who Dares Wins second celebrity special started on TV on Monday, April 20 at 9PM.

-There will be five episodes airing on Channel 4 every Monday night.
+There were six episodes airing on Channel 4 every Monday night until May 25.

 You are able to watch episodes online and catch up via the All4 Player where the first series is also available to watch.